Adelaide United record stirring win over rivals Melbourne Victory

-In the 24th meeting between the clubs and the first in Adelaide in about a year-and-a-half, the Reds came out on top with a stirring performance which evoked plenty of emotion from the supporters which isn’t seen all that often in this competition.
+Adelaide United tonight scored a inspirational 2-1 win over arch nemesis Melbourne Victory in front of more than 20,000 fans at Adelaide Oval.
+In the 24th meeting between the clubs and the first in Adelaide in about a year-and-a-half, the Reds came out on top with a stirring performance which evoked plenty of emotion from the supporters which isn't seen all that often in this competition.

 After ten straight wins for the Victory, the Reds have fought back to take down their rivals in the past two encounters with tonight's triumph coming via goals from Paul Reid and captain Travis Dodd either side of an Archie Thompson strike.